 Track your Self Care, Nutrition, Healthy Habits and Goals

-Tracking your habits over time helps us to put healthy choices first and can help to show us triggers in patterns in our self-care routine.
-Self-care can only be improved by self-awareness.
+Another important part of tracking your habits is that over time tracking helps to put healthy choices first and can help us establish triggers that negatively effect our daily lives and our self-care routine.

 Practice Mindfulness for Self Care-

 Mindfulness is the art of practicing awareness at the moment.
 It’s a great tip for stress reduction.
 An easy mindfulness practice for self-care is to do a body scan.
 Take a moment to check in with your body from head to toe.
 Does anything feel tight or in pain?
 Do you need to stretch?
 Go slowly and check in with your whole body.

 Self Care Ideas- A 7-Day Challenge